 When your liver swells and isn't working like normal, you may get fluid buildup in your belly.
 Not only does that make you bloated, it can also affect your breathing and desire to eat.

 Your doctor may use a needle to get rid of the fluid.
-For a longer-term fix, he may also put a small tube under your skin that can drain it more often.
+For a longer-term fix, they may also put a small tube under your skin that can drain it more often.
 You might also need to take water tablets, called diuretics, to help prevent buildup in the first place.

 Keep Your Temperature in Check